alexishuf/freqel/doc/SWAGGER_EXT.md

 `index` (used within `filter`): If given, the value that binds to the `$input` variable in the filter is the `index-th` value in the array that is the value of the API parameter.
 If `na-value: null` in the API parameter, there must be filters with an `index` for every slot in the array.

+`required` (used within `filter`): If given, the filter must be matched to a SPARQL FILTER() during matching, else the Web API endpoint cannot be invoked.
+The default value is true, since this appears to eb the most common scenario.
+If a swagger parameter has all its `filter`s with `required: false`, then it is possible to match a literal value (or a resource) to the Swagger parameter as well as matching FILTER()s.
+Note that in an actual query You will either match a value or match FILTER()s, matching both is nonsense.

 `missing`: When present, this informs that the actual value mapped by `path` will not be present in responses, even if it is present in the response schema.